-Kärcher Window vac WV 5 Plus N Battery
+Kärcher Window Vac WV 5 Plus N Battery

 Scope of supply

-- Battery: Exchangeable battery for the WV 5 and WVP 10 (2 pc.)
+- Rechargeable battery: Exchangeable battery for the WV 5 and WVP 10 (2 pc.)

 - Spray bottle Extra with microfibre wiping cloth